 Restricted Stock Units vs Options

 Companies can decide between restricted stock units vs options part of your compensation plan.
 Stock options are another common form of equity compensation.
 This is an agreement that provides the terms under which you can buy a specific number of shares at a set price.
-The hope is that the value of the company and therefore the shares increases over time.
+The hope is that the value of the company and therefore the shares increase over time.

 Now, if the stock price depreciates you don’t lose anything because you don’t own those shares.
 You simply have an option to buy them.

 This is like a free lunch!